SujalAhrodia/Algorithms_DS/README.md

 >4.
 Find the sum of all the right leaves in a given binary tree.
 >5.
 Given a binary tree and a sum, find all root-to-leaf paths where each path's sum equals the given sum.
 Note: A leaf is a node with no children.

+## Day 6
+>1.
+Given an array of ages of people, find the total number of friend requests possible to be send according to a given criteria.